 For more details, please see our website: www.corkchoral.ie .

-In collaboration with Chamber Choir Ireland and the Ó Riada Family Trust
+The competition is a collaboration between Chamber Choir Ireland, Cork International Choral Festival, and the Ó Riada Family Trust